GDPR

 Ongoing Compliance and Communication

 The GDPR’s requirements are comprehensive, but the law and regulatory guidance will evolve.
 As data protection authorities in Europe interpret the GDPR’s requirements and issue guidance, we will continue to follow these developments closely and evaluate our program for any changes or enhancements as needed.
 We value communication with our customers.
-If you have any questions about our GDPR compliance efforts, or if you are a data controller customer with questions about how we can help support your own GDPR compliance efforts, please contact us at info@aquatormarine.comenvelope.
+If you have any questions about our GDPR compliance efforts, or if you are a data controller customer with questions about how we can help support your own GDPR compliance efforts, please contact us at <info@aquatormarine.com>.